tijeco/FUSTr/README.md

 [![doi](https://img.shields.io/badge/doi-10.7717/peerj.4234-green.svg?style=flat)](https://doi.org/10.7717/peerj.4234)

 # Introduction
-Fuster is a pipeline that clusters coding sequences from transcriptomes into protein families, and then analyzes those families for positive selection.
+FUSTr is a pipeline that clusters coding sequences from transcriptomes into protein families, and then analyzes those families for positive selection.

 # Getting started